 Frac sand mining in Minnesota now has its own website.

-Six state agencies created a portal to their frac sand activities and rule-making around the industry.
-Officials said the site is geared toward easy navigation of the regulatory landscape.
-In particular, it will help people interested in what the state is doing to develop new rules for managing and permitting silica sand projects.
+Six state agencies created a single portal to their frac sand activities and rulemaking around the controversial and fast-growing industry.
+With so much interest statewide, officials said the site is geared toward easier navigation of the complex and fast-moving regulatory landscape.
+In particular, the website will help people interested in what the state is doing to develop new rules for managing and permitting silica sand projects.

-“Frac sand mining in Minnesota has presented complex environmental and economic issues,” said Dave Frederickson, chair of the EQB and commissioner of the Minnesota Agriculture Department.
-“Governor Dayton is directing our agencies to work closely together to streamline the details of our efforts.”
+“The growth of frac sand mining in Minnesota has presented complex environmental and economic issues,” said Dave Frederickson, chair of the EQB and commissioner of the Minnesota Department of Agriculture.
+“Governor Dayton is directing our agencies to work closely together to streamline the details of our efforts on behalf of Minnesotans.”

-The agencies named to do rule-making in the legislation are the EQB, DNR and PCA.
-The others don’t have rule responsibilities but were included in the website because they are closely tied with issues in the industry.
+The agencies named to do rulemaking in the legislation are the EQB, DNR and PCA.
+The other agencies don’t have specific rule responsibilities but were included in the new website because they are closely tied with some issues in the silica sand industry.